nestorsgarzonc/Fundamentals-of-Machine-learning/README.md

 # Fundamentals of Machine learning
- This repository contains themes about ML, from basics to advanced
+ This repository contains themes about ML, from basic to advanced